IBM-Swift/TodoList-CouchDB/README.md

     ```
 6. On the Bluemix console, click on the service created in step 4.
 Click on the green button titled `Launch`

 7. Click on `Create Database` near the top right of the page after launching.
-Name the database whatever (repo is currently set to expect database name to be `todolist`)
+Name the database `todolist`

 8. Create a design file.